allan8araujo/site-flask-full-stack/README.md

 [English] Using html,css, javascript and JQuery to web development.
-Also we use the flask micro framework to back-end.
+Also we use the flask micro framework to back-end (SQLAlchemy used as well).
 Site is now avalible on the link: http://highelojobs.herokuapp.com/

 [PT-br] Usando html, css, javascript e JQuery para o desenvolvimento web front-end.
-Utilizamos também a micro-framework Flask para back-end.
+Utilizamos a micro-framework Flask para back-end e também tem um pouco de SQLAlchemy.

 Site agora está disponível no link: http://highelojobs.herokuapp.com/

 The main page Screenshot: